Attila (metalcore band): About That Life and side projects (2013–2014)

-Guilty Pleasure and the departure of Nate Salameh (2014–2016)
+Guilty Pleasure and departure of Nate Salameh (2014–2016)

 On October 6, 2014, the band unveiled their new album, Guilty Pleasure, which was to be released on November 24.
 Fronzak described the album as the heaviest they had written.
-On October 20, 2014 the band released the first single from the album, "Proving Grounds".
+On October 20, 2014, the band released the first single from the album, "Proving Grounds".

 On October 22, Alternative Press reported that guitarist Nate Salameh had left the band.
 When asked about the decision, Salameh said that he wanted to focus on living a drug and alcohol-free life.

-On November 8, 2014, the band released the album second single, "Horsepig", with Fronzak stating that it was "one of my favorite songs I've ever written lyrically."
+On November 8, 2014, the band released the album's second single, "Horsepig", with Fronzak stating that it was "one of my favorite songs I've ever written lyrically."
 The band played a 26-date tour in support of the album, "The Guilty Pleasure Tour", which kicked off in Lauderdale, Florida on November 11 and ended on December 14 in Boston, Massachusetts.

 Attila played the entirety of the 2015 Vans Warped Tour on the main stage.

 Burying the proverbial hatchet with Falling in Reverse frontman Ronnie Radke, Fronzak and the rest of Attila announced a co-headlining tour with Falling in Reverse called the Supervillains Tour with support from Metro Station and Assuming We Survive.
 The tour was played at the tail end of 2015.

 Attila did a European tour with Hollywood Undead, starting in March 2016.

-Signing to SharpTone Records and Chaos, Villain (2016–2021)
+Signing to SharpTone Records, Chaos, and Villain (2016–2021)

 On June 24, 2016, Attila announced that they had signed to SharpTone Records, a new label co-founded by Nuclear Blast CEO Markus Staiger and Shawn Keith.
 "We are REALLY excited to announce that we have officially signed to SharpTone!" shared Attila frontman Fronzak.
 "We are at an amazing point in our career and we know that these guys have the power that we need to take things to the next level."

 Chaos was released on November 4, 2016.

 On January 1, 2017, Sean Heenan announced that he was leaving the band.
 The band later issued a statement of their own regarding his departure, citing that the reasons revolved around feeling like it was "time to make a change to improve our rhythm section."

-On March 22, 2017, it was revealed Attila would be playing the 2017 Vans Warped Tour.
-On October 31, 2017, Attila released their single "Three 6" onto YouTube.

 On February 13, 2018, Attila announced that they are an unsigned band after their year run with SharpTone Records.

-On July 7, 2018, a new web-single "Pizza" was released.
-The music video for the single was uploaded to the band's YouTube channel on July 12.

 On February 22, 2019, Attila released an album titled Villain.

-On May 29, 2020, Attila released a new song titled "Cancelled". and the next month drummer Bryan McClure was fired from the band following several rape and sexual misconduct allegations.
+On May 29, 2020, Attila released a new song titled "Cancelled".

+The next month, drummer Bryan McClure was fired from the band following several rape and sexual misconduct allegations.